davidmoten/xuml-tools/README.md

     cd xuml-tools/xuml-diagrams
     mvn clean gae:run
+If you encounter an error about the gae sdk then run
+    mvn gae:unpack
 Then open [http://localhost:8080]() in a browser.
 An early draft is released at [http://xuml-tools.appspot.com]() on Google App Engine.